acmenezes/blog-posts/managing-sccs.md

 - Requires that a pod run as a user in a pre-allocated range of UIDs.

 When we talk about containers we have a few caveats to explore here because the container is namespaced.
 What that may mean is that if a particular container is using what we call user namespaces and UID mapping, we may end up having different users inside the container and outside the container for the same process.
 It's a complicated scheme that changes the way processes see their privileges across any type of Linux constructs in the file system depending on what namespace they are available.
-InOpenShift, at the time of this writing, those UIDs will be the same inside and outside the container meaning that the pod will be root on the host if the UID is 0.
+In OpenShift, at the time of this writing, those UIDs will be the same inside and outside the container meaning that the pod will be root on the host if the UID is 0.
 CRIO, the runtime engine can do UID mapping already, but the underlying Kubernetes platform is not prepared for that yet.
 That is out of scope here (we may explore this in future writings) but I think it’s an important thing to have in mind when considering UIDs.
 With the restricted SCC the Pod UID will be limited to a pre-allocated range of UIDs preventing any kind of manipulation that could lead to impersonation or illegal privilege escalation.

 - Requires that a pod run with a pre-allocated MCS label.

 MCS label stands for Multi Category Security label which is an enhancement to SELinux allowing users to label files with categories.
-SELinux comes enabled by default inOpenShift nodes and the Restricted SCC will use that resource to further restrict the Pods access protecting the host file system.
+SELinux comes enabled by default in OpenShift nodes and the Restricted SCC will use that resource to further restrict the Pods access protecting the host file system.

 - Allows pods to use any FSGroup.

-FSGroup is a special supplemental group that can be applied to all containers in a pod in order to enable them to own some specific volume on the host system.
+FSGroup is a special supplemental group that can be applied to all containers in a pod in order to enable them to own some specific volume available on the host system.
 With this group set, kubelet is able to change the permission of that volume on behalf of the pod.
+And with that granting some flexibity in a safer way.

 - Allows pods to use any supplemental group.

-These are additional linux groups that can be added as well to the first process in each container granting some lower level user permissions to that process.
+These are additional Linux groups that can be added as well to the first process in each container granting some lower privilege user permissions to that process.
+Here it adds some flexibility as well but adds the supplemental group as a control feature.

 #### Security Considerations When Not Using the Restricted SCC

 In general lines, if not using the Restricted SCC, you may have granted privileges to a Pod that can partially affect the host, other pods or containers or even get full root access on the host.
 That may happen letting the Pod run under any user ID while using the anyuid SCC, allowing most host features using the hostaccess SCC, allowing extra capabilities on the AllowCapabilties field or giving full root privileges with the privileged SCC for example.

-If you have a very good case to use an SCC other than the Restricted SCC, it’s important to highlight that SCCs were designed to work with a good set of security resources available on the linux kernel.
+If you have a very good case to use an SCC other than the Restricted SCC, it’s important to highlight that SCCs were designed to work with a good set of security resources available on the Linux kernel.
 In general lines we can say: never run your pod as UID 0 or root.
 If you need a specific capability shoot for the least privileged one and do your best to use SELinux policies combined with Seccomp filtering and/or possibly AppArmor profiles.
 We will explore those features in future posts.
 The headline here is if going out of the standard Restricted scenario, for any reason, combine all the security technologies you can to protect your application and overall your data.

 #### Conclusion